pezi/flutter-pi-sensor-tester/README.md

 **Import hints:**
 * The project is currently in its early stages, and development is ongoing including API changes.
+* For using real hardware, go to the configuration panel and disable the simulation mode checkbox.
 * Dart isolates can be tricky compared to programming languages like Java.
 Therefore, the first version of the API may appear somewhat unrefined and incomplete.
 * The project code is free to use, but be aware, the icons from [Flaticon](https://www.flaticon.com) must attribute